- Onymous, pseudonymous, neither or both, by Heather Ford

 - The Adderall_RX Girl by Taz Karim

 While working on this month’s edition on virtual identity, I’ve been reading Life After Death, Damien Echols’ memoir of a ruptured life.
 At 18, Echols was convicted along with two other men of the murders of three children, allegedly in a Satanic ritual.

 It wasn’t until 2011, after Echols had spent 18 years facing execution on Death Row, that he and the other two members of the “West Memphis Three” were released in the wake of new DNA evidence and critical media attention.
-The prosecution’s case had rested on contradictory confessions from a mentally challenged youth, and unfounded fears about the involvement of local heavy metal enthusiasts in Satanic orgies.
+The prosecution’s case had rested on coercive confessions and unfounded fears about the involvement of local heavy metal enthusiasts in Satanic orgies.
 Thus it seems that one horror — the murder of three innocent second graders — was followed by another, in which three teenagers were convicted of those murders based on little more than the crime of liking Metallica .
 Unfortunately stories like Echols’ aren’t that surprising.

 In addition to its portrayal of grave problems in the American justice system, the book is striking for the layered and conflicting accounts of identity that come into play.
 Identity gets intertwined with attention — how we see ourselves, and how others see (or don’t see) us.

 Echols first came to the attention of local authorities because of his outsider identity.
 He was a ‘freak’ because he wore black and t-shirts advertising metal bands.
 He explored a range of religious practices — Catholicism (which led him to change his name ), Wicca, mystical esoterica — in a community where evangelical fundamentalism held sway.
 His difference made him a magnet for rumors.